 Fire and Life Safety Priorities

-FLSS to be an Advocate for First Vision 20/20 Strategy
+FLSS an advocate for 1st Vision 20/20 strategy:

 Reduce deaths from structure fires to zero and limit property damage from structure fires to the area of origin.